Skip to content

 For New Jersey, on June 24, 1664, James, Duke of York, granted Lord Berkeley and Sir George Carteret, ownership of a swath of land between the Hudson and Delaware Rivers.
 The charter referred to these lands as “New Jersey” in honor of Carteret’s defense of the English Channel island of Jersey during the English Civil War.

-Click Here to read our story about the Charter of Bernardston, New Jersey and how this document was actually a template recreated each time a Charter was established.
+Click Here to read our story about the Charter of Bernardston, New Jersey, and how this document was actually a template recreated each time a Charter was established.

-Thanksgiving Proclamation – Thank You Governor Bernard
+Thanksgiving Proclamation – Thank You, Governor Bernard,

-On a positive note for those from Massachusetts, on November 6, 1766, you approved the Proclamation authorizing November 27, 1766 for a “General Day of pubic Thanksgiving” where no labor would be done in Massachusetts.
+On a positive note for those from Massachusetts, on November 6, 1766, you approved the Proclamation authorizing November 27, 1766, for a “General Day of pubic Thanksgiving” where no labor would be done in Massachusetts.
 Modern Thanksgiving was proclaimed for all states in 1863 by Abraham Lincoln.

 Troubling Times

-In October 1760 – King George II dies.
+In October 1760 – King George II died.
 George III became king of Great Britain and Ireland in 1760 at the age of 22, following his grandfather George II’s death.
 This would prove difficult for your reign as governor.

 • In 1762, you have a stroke that hurts and limits your effectiveness for the rest of your life.